AMagd/AMagd.github.io/publications.md

 categories: ["general"]
 ---

+## 1 Paper Submitted to CVPR 2023 (Under Review)
+I am a second author, and I have contributed by writing a section in the paper.

 ## 1 Paper Submitted to ICRA 2023 (Under Review)
 I am a second author, and I have contributed by writing a section in the paper.